SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		With the first appearence, the observation for this event is terminated.
-		If you want the observation for this event to be continued, you have to use :py:meth:`SikuliEvent.repeat` before leaving the handler.
+		If you want the observation for this event to be continued, you have to use :py:meth:`ObserveEvent.repeat` before leaving the handler.

 		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text)

 		:param handler: the name of a handler function in the script

 		:return: a string as unique name of this event :ref:`to identify this event later <NamedObserveEvents>`

 	.. py:method:: onVanish(PS, handler)